CoVLP: History

 Medicago started developing the COVID-19 vaccine candidate, CoVLP, in 2020, in collaboration with the governments of Canada and Quebec, using a plant-based vaccine technology with an adjuvant manufactured by GlaxoSmithKline (GSK).
 The GSK adjuvant is intended to enhance the immune response to CoVLP, reducing the amount of antigen required per dose, thereby facilitating mass production of vaccine doses.

 In March 2022, the vaccine was rejected by the World Health Organization due to the tobacco company Philip Morris International owning a stake in Medicago.
 The UN agency has a strict policy about engagement with the tobacco industry.

 In February 2023, Mitsubishi announced the shuttering of Medicago, and with that, the withdrawal of Medicago products from the market, marking the end of coVLP/Covifenz.
 Mitsubishi had determined that the vaccine was no longer commercially viable, with the changing landscape of the global vaccine marketplace, and demand for the product.

 Society and culture

 Legal status

 In December 2021, Medicago announced submission of the Phase III results to Health Canada.

 In February 2022, Health Canada approved the use of CoVLP for adults aged 18–64 in Canada.
 The CoVLP vaccine was sold under the brand name Covifenz.

+On March 31, 2023, Medicago cancelled their authorization to manufacture Covifenz vaccine.